 Recommended Dog Food For An Adult Boston Terrier

-Fromm small breed dog food is a popular choice for owners on a budget.
+Fromm Small Breed dog food is a popular choice for owners on a budget.
 You get a good quality food for much less than other premium small breed dog foods.
-The first five ingredients include Duck, Chicken Meal, Chicken, Oatmeal and Pearled Barley.
-Anytime you see named meats or meat meals in the first few ingredients that’s a good sign.
 You’ll actually get a little more protein content out of the meal as it’s a condensed and concentrated version of the product.
-Duck and chicken will lose a lot of water in processing.
-Fromm is also made in small batches and makes an effort to remove wheat from their products as it’s a known allergen.
+Fromm is also made in small batches and makes an effort to remove wheat from their products.